|

 around to reading U.S. Copyright Law {Title 17 U.S.C.
 Section 101 et seq.,

-in making things easier for the honest than to make things difficult for the
+interested in making things easier for the honest than to make things

 form of distribution that provides the greatest convenience to the